Alec-Hudson24/Alec-Hudson24/README.md

 ### 1. IV Bag with position control and low level fluid sensing
-   - desinged and fabricated a IV holder which raises and lowers between 5 and 7 ft.
+   - desinged and fabricated a IV holder which height adjustable between 5 and 7 ft.
 It also will measure the level of fluid in the IV bag using a load cell and an alarm will go off when it gets below a desired percentage
    - Solidworks, Arduino IDE, Soldering
    - Link to Demo: https://www.youtube.com/watch?v=gjZ4MjLh-VY
    - Achieved top marks in my entire class